Technigo/project-design-handoff-vite/instructions.md

   - A footer with relevant information
   - Any other information or building blocks you want to add to your landing page

+After the design handoff you will hopefully have a good idea on how to move forward with the design.
+Use your knowledge of React and feel free to use any npm packages that can make life easier for you.
+Remember to have fun 🥳

 ### Requirements:

 - Your survey should consist of at least 3 questions.